This post may contain affiliate links which won’t change your price but will share some commission.

 - Refrigerator Crescent Rolls – I recommend using the Crescent Rolls and not the new Crescent Roll Sheets.
 I’ve tried to make this recipe with the sheets but the consistency of the crust is really not the same.

-- Cream Cheese – I recommend using the block cream cheese and not the whipped cream cheese in the dip.
+- Cream Cheese (not pictured) – I recommend using the block cream cheese and not the whipped cream cheese in the dip.

 - Dill Weed – This is a dried herb that you can buy in the spice section of the grocery store.
 You can also use fresh chopped dill or a combination of both.